anacletu/pac-man-c/README.md

 # C-Man: A Pac-Man-inspired game in C

-A simple PacMan-like text-based game written in C. Move the character using the WASD keys to collect the treasure and avoid ghosts that move randomly on the map.
+A simple Pac-Man-like text-based game written in C. Move the character using the WASD keys to collect the treasure and avoid ghosts that move randomly on the map.

 ![C-Man Screenshot](screenshot.png)